 Keeping a cat that usually goes outdoors confined indoors can be stressful and frustrating for the cat.
 It’s important to ensure your cat continues to get daily activity to help both their mental and physical wellbeing.
 The following tips will allow them to adjust to their temporary indoor life.

 If you think your cat needs veterinary care you should call the practice for further advice in the first instance.
 Do not take your pet to the surgery unless your vet instructs you to.
-Currently, cats should only be taken to the vet for emergency treatment.
-If you are self-isolating you may need to arrange for someone else to transport your cat for emergency treatment.
-Some vets may arrange for a member of staff to collect and return the cat.
+Currently, most vets are doing urgent or emergency treatments as they try and return to offering full veterinary services.

 If you are self-isolating you will not be able to go to the vet with your cat for emergency treatment.
 Phone the vet for advice and if the vet agrees to treat your cat, you'll need to arrange for someone else to transport your cat to the vet for you.
 In this case, we’d recommend the following tips: